-I sold it for £32,000 and lost every penny trying to get a television variety programme going in I had gone against my father in going to the States.
+I sold it for £32,000 and lost every penny trying to get a television variety programme going in merica.

+I had gone against my father in going to the States.
 My parents thought the plan was foolhardy.
-But I'm a gambler and I went We came back to Britain and rented a flat in Bourneant and working a heavy, I was in such a state of mental confusion that once, driving down a dual carriageway, I pulled over to the side and actually began banging my head on the steering wheel and crying: "Please God, let me get back into showbusiness.
-Let me stand before a microahead and blew it.
+But I'm a gambler and I went ahead and blew it.

+We came back to Britain and rented a flat in Bournemouth.

+I took the only job I could find, cooking in a restaurant and working a heavy, 16-hour day.

+I was in such a state of mental confusion that once, driving down a dual carriageway, I pulled over to the side and actually began the side and actually began banging my head on the steering wheel and crying: "Please God, let me get back into showbusiness.
+Let me stand before a micro-. phone and sing."